ManoManoTech/firefighter-incident/docs/Contributing/ux.md

 - After the implementation, you will be able to go see and test this idea in preview with the team in test environment!

 - After this validation, the request can go into production and make life easier for all users when they manage an incident!

+## Design guidelines

+- All actions taking place during the incident resolution must be able to be done via the Slack App.
+  - Some of these actions may be doable through other means (e.g.: opening an incident through Slack, but also API or Web UI.)
+- Actions taking place after the incident resolution may be done through the Web UI, API or Back-Office.